About Us

 Cirencester Civic Society has a simple aim, to promote, protect and shape our wonderful town and in 2026 we will be especially proud to celebrate our 60th anniversary of fulfilling these aims.

-Cirencester Civic Society is a registered charity and is governed by trustees.
-All are volunteers and all work hard to ensure we continue to promote, protect and shape the town.
+All of our Trustees are volunteers and all work hard to ensure we continue to promote, protect and shape the town.
 We do this in a number of ways which you can read about below.

 The Society promotes the town by: